qunen/weather-dashboard/README.md

 ```
 npm start
 ```
-Next, navigate to the `./dashboard` directory to start the dashboard.
+Next, navigate to the `./dashboard` directory and install packages and start the dashboard.
 ```
 cd ../dashboard
+npm ci
 ng serve
 ```
 You should now be able to access the dashboard at `http://localhost:4200/`